bipin2707/-Agricultural-Production-Optimization-Engine/README.md

 Tools used: Python & Jupyter Notebook Libraries used: Numpy, Pandas, Seaborn, Matplotlib,flask, ipywidgets and sklearn.
  Machine Learning Algorithms used: Clustering Analysis and Logistic Regression.

-Deploy the model by using flask.
+Deploy the model by using flask and link with html.